BobFIV/PSU_CAPSTONE_F2023/docs/firmwareUpdate.md

 Add view of CSE here.
 # The Update:
 The maximum transfer unit, or MTU of our devices in a BLE network with the nRF9160DK is 247 Bytes.
 This means that although MQTT has a theoretical maximum package size of 256 MB, it is much less processing on the nRF9160DK to pre-chunk the packages down a maximum of 247 before sending.
+Our system uses 47 bytes for reserve (header), leaving 200 bytes for each package.
 ## Topics:
 Each topic will have specific MQTT topics where any information related to the topic will be published.
 These are: